freddiefrantzen/simplex/doc/controllers.md

 }
 ```

-You will then need to define a [dependency injection](http://php-di.org/) definition, like so:
+You will then need to define a dependency injection [definition](http://php-di.org/doc/definition-overriding.html#arrays).

+If extending the core, base controller:

 ```php
 'controller_dependencies' => DI\add([